 Hamill went on the reality show ‘The Ultimate Fighter 3’ and was instantly made fun of.
-Solely because he was Deaf they underestimated his wrestling ability.
-He’s not fussed about what label is placed upon him, he’ll just brush it off, work hard and show the world what he’s got.
-Even in the face of adversary, he is an optimist.
+Solely because he was Deaf, they underestimated his wrestling ability.
+He’s not fussed about what label is placed upon him; he’ll just brush it off, work hard and show the world what he’s got.
+Even in the face of an adversary, he is an optimist.

 Hamill also travels the United States, visiting Deaf schools, speaking about his experiences and inspiring generations of deaf and hearing children.